College Football Playoff Team Selection

 6. If after provisions 3 and 4 there are less than 8 teams qualifying for the playoff, then teams will be given at-large berths.
 The highest ranked teams in the BCS who don’t receive automatic berths will receive at-large berths until 8 teams are in.

 That’s it.
-Seems to simple, right?
+Seems too simple, right?
 Well, it is perfect.
-What’s one of the primary complaints against a playoff?
+What’s one of the primary complaints against a larger playoff?
 That it extends the season too long.
 Not so with an 8 team playoff.
 Playoff starts when bowl games do and ends when current championship game is played.
 Only 4 more teams would play more games under this format than they currently do.
 Not too taxing.
 And better than taking over a month off before the championship.

 Another thing you hear is that conference champions, once they clinch the conference, will coast through their schedule and not care if they win or lose.
 Not so.
 You must win your conference AND finish in the top 14 in order to get an automatic berth.
 You still have to play even if you clinch your conference.